AongCho880/YourCar/README.md

     match /adminSettings/contactDetails {
       allow read: if true; // Anyone can read contact settings allow write: if request.auth != null; // Only authenticated users (your admin) can write }
+    match /complaints/{complaintId} {
+      allow read: if request.auth != null; // Only admins can read complaints allow create: if true; // Anyone can submit a complaint allow update, delete: if request.auth != null; // Admins can manage }
+    match /reviews/{reviewId} {
+      allow read: if true; // Anyone can read reviews (e.g., for testimonials) allow create: if true; // Anyone can submit a review allow update: if request.auth != null; // Admins can update (e.g., to mark as testimonial or hide) allow delete: if request.auth != null; // Admins can delete reviews }
   }
 }